SARC Mission Statement

 The Secretary shall cause a copy of the Standing Rules to be posted on the Club website at www.w7saa.net.
 All Board Members will be responsible for obtaining a copy of the rules.
 Standing Rules may be amended, added, or removed in accordance with the by-laws upon approval of the Board of Directors.

-The Board may conduct business meetings by conference communications equipment, as long as an attempt is made to notify all Board members of the meeting, a quorum (as defined in the by-laws) participates and all members can hear one another.
+The Board may conduct business meetings by conference communications equipment, as long as an attempt is made to notify all Board members of the meeting, a quorum (as defined in the by-laws) is in attendance and all members can hear one another.
 Participation in such a meeting, pursuant to all other by-laws requirements for Board meetings, shall constitute presence in person at such meeting.

 Each month, a copy of the monthly financial reports shall be archived by the CFO.
 The approved minutes of the meetings will be archived by the Secretary in the club’s archive system and posted online at www.w7saa.net.
 The yearly budget and property inventory will also be stored on the archive system.